Reusing Previous Computations

 frame.document.zoom.mark()

-However, in this screenshot I also traced paint, to show you why render overall is still about 230ms.
-(Making a browser fast requires optimizing everything!
-I won’t implement it, but paint can be made a lot faster too—see the exercises.)
+However, Figure 4 shows that paint is still slow, and render overall is still about 230 ms. Making a browser fast requires optimizing everything!
+I won’t implement it, but paint can be made a lot faster too—see Exercise 16-10.

 ProtectedField is similar to the observer pattern, where one piece of code runs a callback when a piece of state changes.
 This pattern is common in UI frameworks.
 Usually these observers eagerly recompute dependent results, but our callbacks—mark and notify—simply set a dirty bit to be cleaned up later.
 That means our invalidation algorithm is a kind of lazy observer.
 Laziness helps performance by batching updates.